 Joints are more common than blunts.
-That’s because it’s easier to find rolling papers for rolling a joint.
+That's because it's easier to find rolling papers for rolling a joint.
 That being said, using regular rolling papers will leave you with a joint.
-Regular rolling paper was designed for one purpose: to burn well enough for the cannabis inside to be inhaled without interruption.
+The rThis is because the regular rolling paper was designed for one purpose: to burn well enough for the cannabis inside to be inhaled without interruption.

-Blunt papers, on the other hand, excel at thickness; they are heavier and give your blunt more character.
-Many blunt papers add their own shades of flavor.
-If you don’t want to spend a fortune on your rolling material, you can go and buy one of those cheap convenience stor cigars and cigarillos, throw out the tobacco, and fill them with your stash.
+On the other hand, Blunt papers excel at thickness; they are heavier and give your blunt more character.
+Many blunt papers add their own shades of flavour.
+If you don't want to spend a fortune on your rolling material, you can go and buy one of those cheap convenience store cigars and cigarillos, throw out the tobacco, and fill them with your stash.
 There you go, have yourself a blunt!

-Although rolling your cannabis in tobacco leaves is the classic way to enjoy a blunt, you don’t need to hollow those cigars and pack them up like a wolf in sheep’s clothing; many head shops around the world provide cannabis consumers with wraps designed specifically for blunts.
-These come in a myriad of textures, sizes and flavors, and they can take your blunt experience to the entire new dimension.
+Although rolling your cannabis in tobacco leaves is the classic way to enjoy a blunt, you don't need to hollow those cigars and pack them up like a wolf in sheep's clothing; many head shops around the world provide cannabis consumers with wraps designed specifically for blunts.
+These come in a myriad of textures, sizes and flavours, and they can take your blunt experience to an entirely new dimension.

 Now, let's talk about other aspects in which blunts and joints differ.

-Like a joint, blunt consists of sheer cannabis, with no fillers at all.
-And as long as it’s only weed inside, you can roll it with whatever strain you like.
-The only difference lies in the size; blunts are bigger than joints, and usually more generously packed with marijuana.
-Also, don’t call a spliff a blunt!
+Like joint, blunt consists of sheer cannabis, with no fillers at all, and as long as it's only weed inside, you can roll it with whatever strain you like.
+The only difference lies in size; blunts are bigger than joints and usually more generously packed with marijuana.
+Also, don't call a spliff a blunt!
 These two are completely different terms.

-Because most rolling papers come in the length of 3 inches, they look similarly to a cigarette when rolled.
-Given this, they are usually thinner, but if you like to pack your joints generously, you can roll up the so-called “baseball bat” whose top is wider than the bottom - plus, they are beautiful when rolled properly.
+Because most rolling papers come in the length of 3 inches, they look similar to a cigarette when rolled.
+Given this, they are usually thinner, but if you like to pack your joints generously, you can roll up the so-called “baseball bat,” whose top is wider than the bottom – plus, they are beautiful when rolled properly.

 But regardless of the size, it's the tobacco paper or cigar wrap that makes blunt a blunt.

-The flavor of your joint will depend on the strain used to roll it.
-The vast majority of papers are flavorless, but you will find some flavored wraps in many head shops.
+The flavour of your joint will depend on the strain used to roll it.
+The majority of papers are flavourless, but you will find some flavoured wraps in many head shops.

-A blunt’s flavor will depend on the type of wrapping you use.
-In the most basic form, a blunt will deliver a mix of tobacco and cannabis flavors of the strain you choose.
+A blunt's flavour will depend on the wrapping you use.
+A blunt will deliver a mix of tobacco and cannabis flavours of the strain you choose in the most basic form.
 Experimenting with different weed strains for your tobacco rolling papers may be fun, but it may take some time to find the right strain to mix with the blunt paper of your choice.
-Look for the concentration level of certain terpenes in tobacco leaves and compare them with those occurring in your strain - this will be the quickest method to pair your weed and tobacco.
+Look for the concentration level of certain terpenes in tobacco leaves and compare them with those occurring in your strain – this will be the quickest method to pair your weed and tobacco.